 What else can I do with dates?

-Dates are typically sold dried (sometimes pitted already, but often not).
-They're very easy to pit with a knife.
+Dates are typically sold dried (sometimes pitted already).
+They're very easy to get the pit out with a knife.
 Cut a slit down the side and grab the pit to remove it.

 If you have dates left over, you can use them to: